-Upon completion of the active phase of the bio-decontamination cycle the HPV is catalytically converted into oxygen and water vapor (humidity), thus negating the need for post injection extraction of the vapor via the ventilation system.
+Upon completion of the active phase of the bio-decontamination cycle the HPV is catalytically converted into oxygen and water vapor (humidity).

 A typical hydrogen peroxide vapor bio-decontamination cycle is made up of 4 distinct phases, each of which is described below.